openharmony/docs/en/application-dev/reference/apis-arkui/js-apis-system-prompt.md

 # @system.prompt (Prompt)

-The **PromptAction** module provides APIs for creating and showing toasts, dialog boxes, and action menus.
+The **Prompt** module provides APIs for creating and showing toasts, dialog boxes, and action menus.

 > **NOTE**
 >